-Nomination is a facility which enables an account holder to appoint an individual as nominee who has the right to claim the money lying in the account of the deceased depositor.
+A nomination is a facility that enables an account holder to appoint an individual as a nominee who has the right to claim the money lying in the account of the deceased depositor.
 The easiest way to make a nomination is to name the nominee at the time of opening of Bank account.
 Although appointing a nominee is optional it is always advisable to nominate a person as it will minimize the hardships of the legal heirs in the event of the death of the account holder.

-Crisis is unforeseeable.
-But a small and timely conscious act of ours will go a long way in making the financials hassle free and easily accessible to our loved ones.
+A crisis is unforeseeable.
+But a small and timely conscious act of ours will go a long way in making the financials hassle-free and easily accessible to our loved ones.